 Actions from the Bureau following a Board decision to grant an extension for bringing into use frequency assignments to a satellite network

-When the Board decides to grant an extension of the regulatory time limit for bringing into use frequency assignments to a satellite network in cases of force majeure or co-passenger delay, this raises the question of whether the deadline for the submission of Resolution 49 (Rev.WRC-19) and notification information should also be extended.
-Indeed, No. 11.48 does not only relate to the bringing into use, but also requires that the Radiocommunication Bureau receives the first notice for recording of the frequency assignments under No. 11.15 and the due diligence information under Resolution 49 (Rev.WRC-19) before the end of the 7-year regulatory period.
+When the Board decides to grant an extension of the regulatory time limit for bringing into use frequency assignments to a satellite network in cases of force majeure or co-passenger delay, this raises the question of whether the deadline for the submission of Resolution 49 (Rev.WRC-19), Resolution 552 (Rev.WRC-19) and notification information should also be extended.
+Indeed, Nos.
+11.48 and 11.48.1 do not only relate to the bringing into use, but also require that the Radiocommunication Bureau receives the first notice for recording of the frequency assignments under No. 11.15 before the end of the 7-year regulatory period and the due diligence information under Resolution 49 (Rev.WRC-19) and/or Resolution 552 (Rev.WRC-19) at the latest 30 days after the end of the 7-year regulatory period.

-Unless explicitly decided otherwise by the Board, an extension of the date of bringing into use of frequency assignments to a satellite network does not imply an extension of the regulatory deadline for submitting the notification and Resolution 49 (Rev.WRC-19) information under No. 11.48, because such information about the planned frequency usage and coordination status would be useful to other administrations in the planning of their satellite projects and their coordination activities.
-Consequently, in cases where this information has not been provided before the decision of the Board to grant an extension of the deadline for bringing into use, the Bureau will inform the notifying administration after the Board decision that it still has to provide, within the 7-year period and in accordance with No. 11.48, the notification and Resolution 49 (Rev.WRC-19) information pertaining to the satellite that faced a case of force majeure or a co-passenger delay.
+Unless explicitly decided otherwise by the Board, an extension of the date of bringing into use of frequency assignments to a satellite network does not imply an extension of the regulatory deadline for submitting the notification, Resolution 49 (Rev.WRC-19) and/or Resolution 552 (Rev.WRC-19) information under Nos.
+11.48 and 11.48.1, because such information about the planned frequency usage and coordination status would be useful to other administrations in the planning of their satellite projects and their coordination activities.
+Consequently, in cases where this information has not been provided before the decision of the Board to grant an extension of the deadline for bringing into use, the Bureau will inform the notifying administration after the Board decision that it still has to provide, in accordance with Nos.
+11.48 and 11.48.1, the notification within the 7-year period as well as Resolution 49 (Rev.WRC-19) and/or Resolution 552 (Rev.WRC-19) information pertaining to the satellite that faced a case of force majeure or a co-passenger delay at the latest 30 days after the end of the 7-year period.

-If, before the end of the period of extension or within one year following the Board’s decision to grant an extension, whichever is earlier, the notifying administration has not provided to the Bureau updated Resolution 49 (Rev. WRC-19) information for the new satellite under procurement, the related frequency assignments shall lapse.
-If, one month before the above-mentioned deadline, the notifying administration has not provided to the Bureau updated Resolution 49 (Rev. WRC-19) information, the Bureau shall promptly send a reminder to the notifying administration.
+When Resolution 49 (Rev. WRC-19) and/or Resolution 552 (Rev.WRC-19) information was submitted to the Bureau before the decision of the Board to grant an extension of the deadline for bringing into use, the notifying administration shall provide to the Bureau updated Resolution 49 (Rev. WRC-19) and/or Resolution 552 (Rev.WRC-19) information.
+If, before the end of the period of extension or within one year following the Board’s decision to grant an extension, whichever is earlier, the notifying administration has not provided to the Bureau such updated Resolution 49 (Rev. WRC-19) and/or Resolution 552 (Rev.WRC-19) information, the related frequency assignments shall lapse, and the corresponding information published under Nos.
+9.1A, 9.2B and 9.38, as appropriate, shall be cancelled.
+If, one month before the above-mentioned deadline, the notifying administration has not provided to the Bureau updated Resolution 49 (Rev. WRC-19) and/or Resolution 552 (Rev.WRC-19) information, the Bureau shall promptly send a reminder to the notifying administration.